Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you decide to stay on the more developed west coast, Blue Ocean House Resort (read reviews / see prices) in Hongtou has nice wooden cabins, while Shundouchi Homestay (see prices) is a colorful place right on the coast near Rover Cafe (see below).

 We also seriously considered staying in the Two Fish Homestay (read reviews / see prices) built on top of 7-Eleven at Kaiyuan Harbor purely for the novelty of staying in a hotel attached to 7-Eleven, not to mention that their rooms have sea or mountain facing balconies.
 If you plan to do scuba, you can also consider staying at Blue Ocean Scuba Center Homestay (see prices) in Kaiyuan.

-If you really want to get away from it all, yet another place we considered was Igang Hotel (see prices) on the edge of Langdao Village, which has rooms that you can step right out onto the coast from and is very near a great swimming hole (see below), but in the end we decided it was a bit too isolated for us.
+If you really want to get away from it all, yet another place we considered was Igang Hotel (see on Agoda / Booking) on the edge of Langdao Village, which has rooms that you can step right out onto the coast from and is very near a great swimming hole (see below), but in the end we decided it was a bit too isolated for us.

 Things to Do on Orchid Island

 Besides seeing and experiencing Tao culture, one of the most popular things to do on Orchid Island is scuba diving.
 The north and east coasts are popular spots, and usually divers walk in off the coast.